Eqvaldi-deer/install-scripts/README.md

 debianoffice.sh
 * installs libreoffice with microsoft fonts

+debiangames.sh
+* adds games, some are commennted out, to install them make sure to edit the script by commenting them out

 ### NOTE: if you want the older scripts make sure to he to the link below!